Linear Time Interactive Certificates for the Minimal Polynomial and the Determinant of a Sparse Matrix: A Certificate for the linear generator

 {\itshape Complexity for the Prover:} Theorem~\ref{thm:fAuvcert} places no requirement on how the Prover computes the required commitments.
-Coppersmith's block Wiedemann method, for instance, can be used \cite{Coppersmith:1994:SHL}. \begin{theorem} If the size of the field is $>3n$ then the Prover can produce the certificate in Figure~\ref{fig:fAuvcert} in no more than $(1+o(1))n$ multiplications of $A$ times a vector in $\KK^n$ and $n^{2+o(1)}$ additional operations in $\KK$. \end{theorem} \begin{proof} The Berlekamp-Massey algorithms can be applied on the sequence $(a_i) _{i\geq 0} =(u^TA^iv)_{i\geq 0}$ to recover $f_u^{A,v}$.
+Coppersmith's block Wiedemann method~\cite{Coppersmith:1994:SHL}, for instance, can be used. \begin{theorem} If the size of the field is $>3n$ then the Prover can produce the certificate in Figure~\ref{fig:fAuvcert} in no more than $(1+o(1))n$ multiplications of $A$ times a vector in $\KK^n$ and $n^{2+o(1)}$ additional operations in $\KK$, using $n^{1+o(1)}$ auxiliary storage for elements in $\KK$. \end{theorem} \begin{proof} The Berlekamp-Massey algorithm can be applied on the sequence $(a_i) _{i\geq 0} =(u^TA^iv)_{i\geq 0}$ to recover $f_u^{A,v}$.
 However that requires (at most) $2n$ terms to be computed~\cite{Wiedemann:1986:SSLE}, and hence more multiplications of $A$ times a vector than requested in the statement.
 Following~\cite[Sec.\,7]{Kaltofen:1995:ACB}, the number of applications of $A$ can be minimized using Coppersmith's block Wiedemann algorithm~\cite{Coppersmith:1994:SHL} with a special choice of parameters.
 We consider integers $p$ and $q$ (the blocking factors) such that $q=o(p)$, $p=n^{o(1)}$, and $1/q=o(1)$.
 For example, we may choose $p=(\log n)^2$ and $q=\log n$.